Marburg Virus Outbreak in Ethiopia: Global Health Alert Explained

 For now, no immediate danger has been reported for Pakistan or South Asia, but health experts warn that global travel always carries risks.
 People should avoid misinformation and rely only on official sources.
 Maintaining cleanliness, hygiene, and awareness about viral outbreaks is extremely important.

-Read more news
+Read more

 Page link: